Church Planting

 Join us in prayer as we gather on Zoom to pray for the renewal of faith in the North.

-Taking place from 8.35am – 8.55am.
+These take place from 7.40am – 8.00am.
 If you would like to join please click here to receive the link.

 Find Support, Resources and Upcoming Events